 Through its methodology, Cognitive Behavioral Therapy is an evidence-based approach, which seeks to reverse negative and harmful thinking.
-By working closely with the patient, detrimental thoughts and behaviors get uncovered and brought to the surface.
+By working closely with the client, detrimental thoughts and behaviors get uncovered and brought to the surface.
 CBT uncovers childhood experiences, the first time they used drugs or alcohol, triggering events that may have lured them back to substances, and addiction cravings that they may have now.

-Cognitive Behavioral Therapy helps the patient work on a plan to reverse or stop self-defeating behaviors, thoughts, and actions, because it will lead to sobriety.
+Cognitive Behavioral Therapy helps the client work on a plan to reverse or stop self-defeating behaviors, thoughts, and actions, because it will lead to sobriety.
 And clean and sober living is the ultimate goal for any recovering addict.

 Questions to Ask Independently

 During recovery, individuals will complete therapy on their own and in group settings (twelve-step meetings).
 Independent therapy is done alone with a therapist.
 Whether it is at a sober living facility or a therapist’s office, the environment is quiet and protected.
-Patients should feel comfortable asking questions and making the most of the one-on-one time.
+Clients should feel comfortable asking questions and making the most of the one-on-one time.